maxilian/sre-jenkins-chef/pipeline-instruction.md

 4. Fork repo from https://github.com/docker-archive/swarm-microservice-demo-v1, so we can make some changes on configuration file within our repo. [forked repo](https://github.com/maxilian/swarm-microservice-demo-v1)

 ## Getting ready to build docker images required by voting apps
-1. Update some files in order to avoid deprecated dependencies such as changing java7 to java 8 or above. [[reference](https://stackoverflow.com/questions/50824789/why-am-i-getting-received-fatal-alert-protocol-version-or-peer-not-authentic)]
+1. Update some files in order to avoid deprecated dependencies such as changing java 7 to java 8 or above. [[reference](https://stackoverflow.com/questions/50824789/why-am-i-getting-received-fatal-alert-protocol-version-or-peer-not-authentic)]

     * [vote-worker/Dockerfile](https://github.com/maxilian/swarm-microservice-demo-v1/blob/master/vote-worker/Dockerfile)
     ```